timroesner/Blog/_posts/2020-07-18-swiftui-network-data-loading.md

 }
 ```

 Let's step through what this class will accomplish for us.
-First we make this class an `ObservableObject`, this will allow us to define it as a `@StateObject` within SwiftUI, more to that later.
+First we make this class an `ObservableObject`, this will allow us to define it as a `@StateObject` within SwiftUI, more on that later.
  Then we declare the appleStore property as `@Published`, this is very important, as otherwise SwiftUI will not update its View Hierarchy when the contents of the array change.
 Next we have a `Cancellable` token, this needs to be stored at the class level in order to hold onto our request and make sure it doesn't go away before the request is finished.
 This is true for any Combine Publisher.
 Within our `loadStores` function we first cancel any unfinished requests, this is in case the user requests to load multiple times.
 We also define the URL from which we will be loading our data, and last we start observing our Publisher, and `sink` once the request completes and when we receive a value.
-Here we also do error handling and assign the result to our array of appleStores if the request was successful.
+Here we also do error handling and assign the result to our array of appleStores when the request was successful.

 ## SwiftUI View
 Last but certainly not least we need to setup our SwiftUI view to display and request the data from our `DataManager`: